Towards Stabilized and Efficient Diffusion Transformers through Long-Skip-Connections with Spectral Constraints: Experiments

-\paragraph{Training Details} In the class-to-image task, the model is initialized randomly and aligns all the training settings with DiT-XL.
+\paragraph{Models} To start with, we add LSCs in DiT-XL~\cite{dit-xl} on the class-to-image task to prove the training efficiency and feature stability of ~\ours.
+Then we employ Latte~\cite{ma2024latte} as our base model in video generation and Hunyuan-DiT for text-to-image generation to further demonstrate the remarkable effectiveness of \ours~ and its caching efficiency.
+All DiT models are integrated with LSCs to evaluate the performance in both video and image generation tasks following the guidance in Section.\ref{sec:skip-dit} and explore techniques for integrating LSCs into a pre-trained DiT model. \paragraph{Datasets} For the class-to-image task, \ours~is trained on 256$\times$256 ImageNet~\cite{deng2009imagenet}.
+In the class-to-video task, \ours~ is trained on four datasets: FaceForensics~\cite{ffs}, SkyTimelapse~\cite{sky}, UCF101~\cite{ucf101}, and Taichi-HD~\cite{taichi}.
+Following the experimental settings in Latte, we extract 16-frame video clips from these datasets and resize all frames to a resolution of 256$\times$256.
+For the text-to-video task, the original Latte is trained on Webvid~\cite{webvid} and Vimeo~\cite{vimeo}, comprising approximately 330k text-video pairs in total.
+Considering that the resolution of Webvid is lower than 512$\times$512, we only sample 330k text-video pairs from Vimeo for training, with a resolution of 512$\times$512 and 16 frames. \paragraph{Training Details} In the class-to-image task, the model is initialized randomly and aligns all the training settings with DiT-XL.
 The detailed training settings can be found in the Appendix.
 For class-to-video tasks, we train all instances of \ours~ from scratch on all datasets.
 For text-to-video tasks, we propose a two-stage continual training strategy: \begin{itemize}[leftmargin=*] \item \textit{Skip-Connections training:} Latte with LSC is initialized with the weights of the original Latte, and the weight of LSCs is initialized randomly.
 At this stage, only the LSCs are trained.
 It only takes one day on 8 H100 GPUs. \item \textit{Overall training:} With LSCs Fully trained, all other parameters are unfrozen to perform overall training.
 At this stage, \ours~rapidly recovers its generation capability within two days and can generate content comparable to the original Latte with an extra three days of training. \end{itemize} All our training experiments are conducted on 8 H100 GPUs, video-image joint training strategy proposed by~\citet{ma2024latte} is employed to enhance training stability.